-The profile of acute CPF toxicity has been extensively described and reported by others (Eaton et al., 2008; Testai et al., 2010; US EPA 2007, 2011a, 2014a).
-Severe poisoning in humans causes neurotoxic effects such as slurred speech, tremors, ataxia, convulsions, depression of respiratory and circulatory centers, which may culminate in coma and possibly death (Ecobichon 2001).
+The profile of acute CPF toxicity has been extensively described and reported by others (US EPA, 2007; Eaton et al., 2008; Testai et al., 2010; US EPA, 2011b; US EPA, 2014a).
+Severe poisoning in humans causes neurotoxic effects such as slurred speech, tremors, ataxia, convulsions, depression of respiratory and circulatory centers, which may culminate in coma and possibly death (Ecobichon, 2001).
 The following profile of acute toxicity for CPF consists of Health Effects Test Guideline studies submitted to HHA by registrants (see Appendix 1) as well as open literature studies that were considered by the current authors to be relevant and well-performed.
 Acute exposure to toxic levels of CPF results in the typical signs and symptoms of cholinergic toxicity: salivation, lacrimation, urination and defecation.
-The oral, dermal and inhalation LD50, dermal and eye irritation, dermal sensitization, and acute delayed neurotoxicity studies using technical CPF and required for CPF registration were submitted by the registrant (Table 6).
+The oral, dermal and inhalation LD50, dermal and eye irritation, dermal sensitization, and acute delayed neurotoxicity studies using technical CPF and that were required for registration were submitted by the registrant (Table 6).
 Oral and dermal effects in the rat were primarily rated as Category II.
 Inhalation effects were rated Category II/III.
 Rabbits were not sensitive to CPF when applied dermally, however they did exhibit slight to moderate eye irritation.
 CPF did not cause dermal irritation, dermal sensitization, or acute delayed neurotoxicity.

-Study Type Species Result Category Reference a
+Study Type Species Result Category Reference ^a

 Oral LD 50 Rat 223 mg/kg (M/F) II 1

 Rat 221 mg/kg (M) II 2

 144 mg/kg (F)

 Dermal LD 50 Rat 202 II 3

 Rabbit >5000 mg/kg (M/F) IV 4

 Rabbit >2000 mg/kg (M/F) IV 5

 Inhalation LC 50 Rat > 4.07 mg/l (M) III 6

 2.89 (2.01 - 4.16) mg/l (F)

 Rat > 14 ppm (0.22 mg/l) M/F II 7

 Primary Eye Rabbit Slight irritation (resolved within 24 hrs) IV 8

 Irritation Rabbit Mild irritation III 9

 Primary Dermal Rabbit Mild irritation (resolved within 7 days) IV 10

 Irritation

 Dermal Guinea pig Not sensitizing NA 11

 Sensitization

 Acute Delayed Hen No delayed neurotoxicity or other effects NOEL>100 12

 Neurotoxicity at HDT mg/kg/d

 Table 6.
-Acute Toxicity Studies for Technical Grade Chlorpyrifos a References: 1.Stebbins (1996b); 2.
-Nissimov and Nyska (1984b); 3.
-US EPA (2007); 4.
-Stebbins (1996a); 5.
+Acute Toxicity Studies for Technical Grade Chlorpyrifos

+^a References: 1.Stebbins (1996b); 2.
+Nissimov and Nyska (1984b); 3.US EPA (2007); 4.Stebbins (1996a); 5.
 Nissimov and Nyska (1984a); 6.
 Buch (1980); 7.
 Landry et al. (1986); 8.
-Stebbins (1996e); 9.
-Buch and Gardner (1980); 10.Stebbins (1996d);11.
-Stebbins (1996c); 12.
-Rowe et al. (1978) \The study was acceptable to HHA based on FIFRA guidelines
+Stebbins (1996e); 9.Buch and Gardner (1980); 10.Stebbins (1996d);11.Stebbins (1996c); 12.
+Rowe et al. (1978) The study was acceptable to HHA based on FIFRA guidelines.

 The studies summarized in Table 7 are comprised of acute oral, dermal, or inhalation exposure to rats, mice, and rabbits during gestation, as neonates (pre-weaning), or as adults, as well as exposures to humans in order to compare AChE-related effects.
 Treatments are comprised of a single dosing or up to 10 days dosing by gavage, subcutaneous injection, dermal, or inhalation exposure.
-Study descriptions are found in greater detail in several sources (US EPA 2007, 2011a, 2014a; see also Appendix 1 of this document).
+Study descriptions are found in greater detail in several sources (US EPA, 2007; US EPA, 2011b; US EPA, 2014a); See also Appendix 1 of this document).
+Findings from some of the open literature studies are described below.

 Table 7.
-ChE Inhibition with Acute or Short-Term (~2 week) Exposure to CPF and the Respective NOELs and LOELs
+ChE Inhibition with Acute or Short Term (~2 week) Exposure to CPF and the Respective NOELs and LOELs